frothygreen/reimagined-broccoli/Rules.md

 **further notes and refinements**

-I took a little look at 'Constraint based Creativity' and mostly landed on business sites.
+I took a look at 'Constraint based Creativity' and mostly landed on business sites.
 A tyical expression is "working *inside* the box."

 A constraint is always contrasted with unlimited freedom.